-To access any recordings or slides from 2015, please reference the below, then email the office, with the dates and title of audio recording or slides requested
+To access any archived recordings or slides, please reference the below, then email the office, with the dates and title of audio recording or slides requested

 22 December 2018.
 Misfortune, Rejection, and Acceptance – JLD.
 Pull me a little closer God, and take me a little deeper.
 We want to know Your heart, because Your love is deeper than anything we have ever tasted.
 Andronicus covered torah portion Vayechi, He Lived, Genesis 47:28 – 50:26.
 In drawing back the humanistic curtain of Joseph, we see God has a panoramic view of what was, and is, and is to come, as well as how the non-native born can be grafted into the covenant.
 What powerful symbolism knowing Ephraim and Manasseh were adopted as Israelites or Jews.
 Praise reports included multiple returning members, and we prayed for healing, before Jonathan Malthouse (from As I Ponder Blog) delivered an excellent message on rejection and acceptance.
 Lastly, on 02 February 2019, we will relaunch and move our 03pm Shabbat Services to 505 West University 78626.
 And in January, our new location will be open each Saturday 12-02pm, for prayer, planning, and setup.